polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-Inside the `contruct_runtime!` macro where you put all various packages as your runtime enum, add
+Inside the `contruct_runtime!` macro where you put all the various pallets as part of your runtime,
-an additional parameter `ValidateUnsigned` if you are using unsigned transactions in off-chain
+add the additional parameter `ValidateUnsigned` if you are using unsigned transactions in off-chain
 workers.
+You will need to write custom [validation logic](conceptual/node/extrinsics.md) for this.

 **runtime/src/lib.rs**